wpengine/headless-docs/atlas-search/public-api/index.md

 1. Use the delete operation.
 2. Provide the `id` of the document you want to delete.
+3. Optionally provide metadata by using the `meta` field.
+This allows you to provide additional information that will be logged on the server.
+Including metadata can be helpful for analyzing and understanding the logs more effectively.

 #### GraphQL Example to Delete a Document